Managing someone else's finances

 • An Order to Administer Property or,

-• An Order to Manager Property
+• An Order to appoint a Property Manager

 You can find more information on the two options and how to apply on the Ministry of Justice website.

-Please bring along the following to your appointment:
+Please bring along the following to your appointment

 • Identification documentation such as a driver's license, passport or birth certificate.